ncpleslie/wordle-clone/README.md

 You'll need to find a dictionary for your language.
 Follow the structure of the `dictionary.json` file found in `./src/utils`

 The keyboard can be updated in the same directory as `dictionary.json`.
 This is located in `keyboard.json`.

+### Hey, this is really overkill for a basic Wordle game

+I know.
+I've deliberately over-engineered this to leverage as many of the features of React as a possible.
+This is all about learning.
+Consider this an enterprise-level implementation of Wordle.
+Perhaps you could use this as the base for your next application?